Tip 1: Don’t line up on the Starboard Tack Layline too early

 You need to ease sheets and bear away until you’ve gained some boat speed to get clear or found clean air.

-Tip 5: Practice to find your boats high and low upwind modes
+Tip 5: Practice finding your boat’s high and low upwind modes

 Being able to maintain VMG while pointing higher than usual – or lower than usual – gives tactical control over other boats around you and helps to keep clean air.